ENIGMA: Evolutionary Non-Isometric Geometry Matching: Method

 We use standard techniques for the first and last steps, and thus our main technical contribution lies in the design of the genetic algorithm.

-The most challenging component of our method is determining the objective function.
-Unlike the isometric correspondence case, where it is known that pairwise distances between landmarks should be preserved, in the general (not necessarily isometric) case there is no known criterion that the landmarks should satisfy.
-However, there exist well studied \emph{differential} quality measures that proved to be useful in practice for \emph{dense} non isometric correspondence.
-Therefore we use an existing method to extend the landmark correspondence to a dense correspondence, and define our objective function $\Efit$ by the quality of the computed dense map.
+The most challenging problem is determining the objective function.
+Unlike the isometric correspondence case, where it is known that pairwise distances between landmarks should be preserved, in the general (not necessarily isometric) case there is no known criterion that the \emph{landmarks} should satisfy.
+However, there exist well studied \emph{differential} quality measures of local distortion, which have proved to be useful in practice for \emph{dense} non isometric correspondence.
+Hence, our approach is to \emph{find a landmark correspondence that induces the best distortion minimizing map}.
+The general formulation of the optimization problem we address is therefore:

-To extend the landmark correspondence to a full dense correspondence, we chose a functional map approach, as it performs most computations in a reduced basis and is thus significantly faster than pointwise approaches.
-In our setting speed is of highest importance, as we compute a dense map for many different landmark correspondences.